 This course meets during the final semester for 40 hours per week during the final 4/5 weeks of the last semester.
-Practicum in the clinical setting meets during normal business hours and is only done on a full-time basis.
+Practicum in the clinical setting meets during normal business hours and is only available on a full-time basis.
 Students must complete a minimum of 160 hours (over a minimum of 20 days) of approved clinical experience to be eligible for graduation.
-Advanced standing is not offered.
+Prior Learning Assessments are available for select students, see page #12 for details.
 These 4/5 weeks provide unpaid supervised clinical experience in medical assisting competencies in an area clinic or physician's office.
 Students are advised to arrange their home and work schedules to accommodate this requirement of the agency that accredits the MA Program at Madison College, CAAHEP.
 All required courses must be satisfactorily completed prior to the final four weeks.